IPL-FEI/PupilAnalysis/README.md

 ### Under contruction

 PupilAnalysis is a code developed in the R platform for pupil signal processing.
-This code requires a database (.csv), which in our research was obtained through an ocular tracking device (Tobii TX300).
+This code requires a database (.csv), which in our research was obtained through an eye tracking device (Tobii TX300).

 This code shows how to do:
 - Preprocessing
 - Variance Analysis